 Trade show exhibits can include fragile items such as electronics, glass displays, or artwork.
 Failing to secure these items correctly can lead to damage during shipping.
 To make sure that everything is properly protected, it's crucial to utilize the right packing supplies, such as bubble wrap, foam, & packing peanuts.
 Additionally, it's crucial to mark fragile items as such and ensure that they are placed on top of other items during shipping.

-Depending on the destination, shipping regulations can change, therefore it's important to follow them to prevent any issues during delivery.
+Depending on the destination, shipping regulations can change; it's important to follow them to prevent any issues during delivery.
 This includes regulations related to hazardous materials, customs, and quarantine requirements.
-Working with reputable logistic companies that understand these regulations can help ensure that everything is shipped legally and on time.
+Working with reputable logistics companies that understand these regulations can help ensure that everything is shipped legally and on time.

 A typical error that can result in disaster is not having a backup plan.
 Having a backup plan in place is important because delays, lost goods, and damage during transportation can occur.
 This can include having spare parts or backup displays available, or having a backup plan for shipping in case of emergencies.